tduyng/bookstore/README.md

 Create modern web app clean architecture with NestJS + MongoDB & ViteJS + React

-Visit demo for client side at : [https://td-bookstore.vercel.app/](https://td-bookstore.vercel.app/)
+Visit demo for client side at : [https://bookzeta.netlify.app/](https://bookzeta.netlify.app/)

+**Note: ** I have a problem with proxy netlify.
+It's not work for this moment --> working in progress ....

 ## Technologies
 - Crawl data